IPMIUTIL performs a series of common IPMI server management functions to allow

 perform common IPMI server management functions, such as viewing the firmware

-log (ipmiutil sel), or configuring the BMC LAN & PEF features (ipmiutil lan).
+log (ipmiutil sel), or configuring the IPMI LAN & PEF features (ipmiutil lan).

 The utilities are designed for end-users, so that they should not require